thehighnibble/thehighnibble.github.io/docs/imsai8080/README.md

 - **TTY:** - VT100/ansi compatible character mode serial terminal, can be windowed or zoomed to full-screen (over websockets)
 - **CRT:** -  implementation of the IMSAI VIO (over websockets: mirrors the 2KB display RAM and does all rendering in the browser)
 - **LPT:**  - implementation of an 80-column dot-matrix/line printer with selectable paper-types - ready to print on your real printer (dumb text printer, no Esc codes, over websockets)
-- **X:DSK:**  & **LIB:** - graphical disk manager for the 4 floppy drives A-D, including eject, insert (drag-and-drop) from a disk library (.../machine/disks/library/), download disk image, upload disk image, delete disk image (uses RESTful web service interface)
+- **X:DSK:**  & **LIB:** - graphical disk manager for the 4 floppy drives A-D, including eject, insert (drag-and-drop) from a disk library (.../machine/disks/library/), download disk image, upload disk image, delete disk image (uses RESTful web service interface).
+Also a hard disk presented as drive I.
 - **CPA:** - IMSAI CP-A front panel (only the 6 control switches & 4 status LEDs on the RHS, over websockets)
 - **SYS:** - system status window, shows details of the simulation (host?), enables remote reboot
 - **CFG:** - configuration file editor, enables config files (.../machine/conf) to be edited and saved